Klipper3d/klipper/docs/Measuring_Resonances.md

 section.

-If your printer is a bed slinger printer, you can specify which axis to test, so that you can change the accelerometer mounting point between the tests (by default the test is performed for both axes):
+If your printer is an i3 style printer, you can specify which axis to test, so that you can change the accelerometer mounting point between the tests (by default the test is performed for both axes):
 ```